phonegap/blog/_posts/blog/2017-03-13-phonegap-2017-roadmap.md

 Once you've picked the right framework, it's time to start building your app.
 Apache Cordova was originally PhoneGap and it's still our foundation.
 Throughout the year, you can expect clearer boundaries between PhoneGap and Apache Cordova.
 While PhoneGap will focus on helping you build your app, Apache Cordova will allow you to access native functionality and compile the app for App Store distribution.

-The PhoneGap team continues to be heavily commitment to Apache Cordova.
+The PhoneGap team continues to be heavily committed to Apache Cordova.
 In [Our Continued Commitment](http://phonegap.com/blog/2017/02/14/continued-commitment/), we outline our intentions to keep the releasing rolling, stay secure, and grow our contributor community.

-## Progress Web Apps
+## Progressive Web Apps

 The purpose of PhoneGap is to allow you to build hybrid mobile apps today with the intention of throwing those same apps onto the web tomorrow.
 It's been a long game that we started in 2008, but we believe [Progressive Web Apps (PWA)](https://developers.google.com/web/progressive-web-apps/) are the final sprint to our finish line.
 PhoneGap is a transient technology and we're proud to embrace PWA's as the future of web app development.